 Our process typically follows these steps:

-4. Recommendation: We present our recommendations with clear explanations and rationale
+4. Recommendation Presentation: Clear set of recommendations with explanations and rationale

 Throughout the process, we coordinate with your existing professionals (CPA, lawyer) to ensure everything aligns.